-Clean and inspect the head regularly for leaks.
-Periodically add chemical to the head to help control odor and chemically break down waste.
-See the manufacturer owner's manuals for additional operating and maintenance information.
+Clean and inspect the head for leaks regularly.
+Periodically add chemical to the head to help control odor and to chemically break down the waste.
+Refer to the head owner's manual for additional operating and maintenance information.

-Properly winterized the head and macerator discharge systems before winter lay-up.
-See the section on winterizing.
+The head and macerator systems must be winterized before winter lay-up; refer to Winterizing.